 The trip summary at the top of the sheet shows the Total Distance, Travel Time and approximate Duration, as well as Fuel used and its estimated Cost.

 The nominal fuel consumption over each route segment is adjusted for the average speed over that segment.
 The adjustment generally increases the fuel consumption for speeds both slower and faster than a Best Fuel Speed.
-All parameters are defined in the Reference sheet.
+All parameters are contained in the Reference sheet.

 There are nine tables in the Reference sheet, which hold common information used in the Trip sheets.